 It used to be one of the most important port cities in South America, but after the Panama canal was finished in 1914 the city became less significant.

-Cerro Alegre, Valparaiso Reine on top of Cerro Alegre, Valparaiso
+Cerro Alegre, Valparaiso On top of Cerro Alegre.

 There are about 40 hills in the city, surrounded by steep slopes and colorful houses.
 I board one of the century-old funiculars which slowly takes me up the hill.
 After a while I reach the hill called Cerro Alegre, one of the best vista points which is overlooking the harbor leading into the Pacific Ocean.

-I see condors circling above my head, give a few coins to a small boy playing guitar and feel that it’s a great location for ending my South American journey.
+I give a few coins to a small boy playing guitar, as ominous condors are circling above my head.
+It feels like a great location for ending my South American journey.

 Colorful street in Valparaiso Blending in with all the color as usual.